Economic history of the American Civil War: Confederate policy

 The Confederate States of America (1861-1865) started with an agrarian-based economy that relied on slave-worked plantations for the production of cotton for export to Europe and to the northern states.
 If classed as an independent country, the area of the Confederate States would have ranked as the fourth-richest country of the world in 1860.
 The Confederacy had banked on European intervention but it proved a fallacy that "Cotton is King".
 There was an opportunity to ship as much cotton as possible to Europe in early 1861 before the Union blockade took effect.
 However Confederate policy was to ship none at all, so that European textile mills would demand their government intervene to help the Confederacy.
 The Confederates were poorly informed and did not know that European mills already had plenty of cotton in storage.
 Britain needed Northern grain more urgently than Southern cotton, because it was a main element of its food supply.

-Vigorous fund raising yielded £3 million (about $14.5 in US dollars) from the 1862 bond sale to the Erlanger bank in Paris.
+Vigorous fund raising yielded £3 million (about $14.5 million in gold dollars) from the 1862 bond sale to the Erlanger bank in Paris.
 It was not repeated.
 The money was mostly wasted on ships that were never delivered (because of the Union blockade) and in futile efforts to prop up the price of Confederate bonds to fool Europeans that the new nation was doing well.
 The British had money to invest.
 They bought some Confederate bonds but spent far more on the blockade runners as in Confederate bonds.

 When the Union began its blockade of Confederate ports in the summer of 1861, exports of cotton fell 95 percent and the South had to restructure itself to emphasize the production of food and munitions for internal use.
 After losing control of its main rivers and ports, the Confederacy had to depend for transport on a weak railroad system that, with few repairs being made, no new equipment, and destructive raids, crumbled away.
 The financial infrastructure collapsed during the war as inflation destroyed banks and forced a move toward a barter economy for civilians.
 The Confederate government seized needed supplies and livestock (paying with Government bonds that were promised to be paid off after the war, but never were).
 By 1865, the Confederate economy was in ruins and the 11 states remained poor for another century.